Patricia Ryan-Krause, MS, MSN, PCPNP-BC

 As a former special educator, Pat has combined her fascination with learning and development with her clinical interests and incorporates assessment and management of learning and attention issues into her practice both at Yale New Haven Hospital and part time at Children’s Medical Group.

 For the last 13 years Pat has been very involved with global health activities at YSN and has collaborated with members of the School of Public Health and the School of Medicine on various courses and projects.
-From 2008 to 2018, she was the Interim Director of the Center for International Nursing Scholarship and Education and is now clinical coordinator in the Office of Global Health.
+From 2008 to 2018, she was the Interim Director of the Center for International Nursing Scholarship and Education and is now clinical coordinator in the Office of Global Affairs and Planetary Health.
 Since 2007 she has traveled with masters and doctoral students to both Nicaragua and Dominican Republic where she has collaborated with community health workers to establish educational and capacity-building programs.
 She launched the global health concentration at YSN in 2014 to give YSN students opportunities to gain additional knowledge and experience with global populations.
 She coordinates and leads the two global health clinical conferences for the concentration.

 She has received numerous awards for her teaching, clinical practice, and global health activity.